 Structural engineers also prepare stamped drawings required for building permits and coordinate with architects, contractors, and building officials.
 Common residential projects such as load bearing wall removal and basement underpinning require careful evaluation of existing load paths and foundation conditions.

-Do You Need a Licensed Structural Engineer in Ontario
+Do You Need a Licensed Structural Engineer in Toronto

 In Ontario, structural engineering services must be provided by a licensed Professional Engineer.
 Any drawings issued for permit or construction must be stamped by a P.Eng.